wombleton/gitlaw-nz/acts/A/Anti-Money Laundering and Countering Financing of Terrorism Act 2009.md

     *   (c) verification of identity is completed as soon as is practicable once the business relationship has been established.

+    Section 16(1)(a): amended, on 5 December 2013, by [section 5][241] of the Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2013 (2013 No 106).

 ##### 17 Standard customer due diligence: other requirements